 Future patents we obtain may not be sufficiently broad to prevent others from using our technology or from developing competing products and technology.
-There is no guarantee that any of our pending patent applications will result in issued or granted patents, that any of our future issued or granted patents will not later be found to be invalid or unenforceable or that any future issued or granted patents will include claims that are sufficiently broad to cover THB335 or any future KIT inhibitor product candidates or to provide meaningful protection from our competitors.
+There is no guarantee that any of our pending patent applications will result in issued or granted patents, that any of our future issued or granted patents will include claims that are sufficiently broad to cover THB335 or any future KIT inhibitor product candidates or to provide meaningful protection from our competitors.
 Moreover, the patent position of biotechnology and biopharmaceutical companies can be highly uncertain because it involves complex legal and factual questions.
 We will be able to protect our proprietary rights from unauthorized use by third parties only to the extent that our current and future proprietary technology and product candidates are covered by valid and enforceable patents, or are effectively maintained as trade secrets.
 If third parties disclose or misappropriate our proprietary rights, it may materially and adversely affect our position in the market.